 This form of artificial intelligence mimics the way thinking works in the human brain.
 The aim is to make machines learn the meaning of words, beyond memorizing words or phrases.
 This type of automated translation opens the door to handling more complex data and language models.

-Today, such systems are trained on millions of pages of text.
+Today, such systems are trained with millions of pages of text.
 The future goal will be to reduce the amount of data needed for this training.

 At present, for minority languages, or rather, when scarce resources are available, neural translation works in the same way as with other languages, although the model used must be trained (created) with special techniques.

 These techniques include:

 - Synthetic bilingual data generation, i.e. bilingual data specifically created to improve the machine translation process.
 This approach has proven effective in translations from Korean to English, according to a study by Guanghao Xu, Youngjoong Ko and Jungyun Seo of Seoul University.

 - Increasing the amount of data provided to the machine translation engine by generating data through native linguists for each language.